JarbasAl/LILACS/lilacs/blog/2-LILACS-reasoning.md

 But this does not cover all kinds of logic, we also have:

 - First-order logic (a.k.a. first-order predicate logic): First-order logic uses quantified variables over non-logical objects and allows the use of sentences that contain variables, so that rather than propositions such as Socrates is a man one can have expressions in the form "there exists X such that X is Socrates and X is a man" and there exists is a quantifier while X is a variable.
 This distinguishes it from propositional logic, which does not use quantifiers or relations.

 - Modal logic: also offers a variety of inferences that cannot be captured in propositional calculus.
 For example, from "Necessarily p" we may infer that p.
 From p we may infer "It is possible that p".
-The translation between modal logics and algebraic logics concerns classical and intuitionistic logics but with the introduction of a unary operator on Boolean or Heyting algebras, different from the Boolean operations, interpreting the possibility modality, and in the case of Heyting algebra a second operator interpreting necessity (for Boolean algebra this is redundant since necessity is the De Morgan dual of possibility).
-The first operator preserves 0 and disjunction while the second preserves 1 and conjunction.

 - Many-valued logics: are those allowing sentences to have values other than true and false.
 (For example, neither and both are standard "extra values"; "continuum logic" allows each sentence to have any of an infinite number of "degrees of truth" between true and false.)
 These logics often require calculational devices quite distinct from propositional calculus.
-When the values form a Boolean algebra (which may have more than two or even infinitely many values), many-valued logic reduces to classical logic; many-valued logics are therefore only of independent interest when the values form an algebra that is not Boolean.

 I will revisit this topic when talking about [teaching LILACS]()